h0mbre/Learning-C/Assignment-26/README.md

 We have `(struct sockaddr *)` which creates a pointer of type sockaddr (a struct), and we point it to the location in memory of our `server_addr` struct with the `&`.
 Lastly, we tacked on our `sizeof()` final argument.
 Not too bad and that was by far the hardest syscall in the program!

 ### Listen()
+The good news is that this syscall is very straight forward.
+I'd say for the backlog you can specify `0`.

+### Accept()
+For this syscall, read the description of the syscall here: https://www.geeksforgeeks.org/accept-system-call/.
+For this excercise, we can go ahead and use `NULL` as the value for the 2nd and 3rd arguments. **Pay close attention to the return value of this call.
+This value will be used in subsequent syscalls.**

+## Dup2()
+This syscall itself isn't tricky, but it's implementation in our program is.